You want to stand out

 You want to make money

-This post will help you create such an impressive profile using the best practices and important notes.
+This post talks about social media profile best practices and will help you create such an impressive social media profile.
 Let’s start with getting the basics right.

 You get a username and an auto-generated profile URL when you sign up on most social networks.
 Usually, you cannot these details, so choose it carefully.